-- If you're using the Code Block to display code snippets, check Display Source.
+- If you're using the Code Block to display code snippets, switch the Display Source toggle on.

-If you're using the Code Block to render code, ensure you select HTML or Markdown in the drop-down menu.
+If you're using the Code Block to render code, ensure you select HTML or Markdown in the Type menu.

 Note: Code Blocks have a 400 KB limit, which is around 300,000 characters.

-If you're using the Code Block to display code snippets, check Display Source.
+If you're using the Code Block to display code snippets, switch the Display Source toggle on.

 This is useful for showing examples of code, since Code Blocks automatically format code snippets for readability, making this a better option than a Text Block.